cvergara137/SurveyTool/README.md

 # Survey API

-A C# ASP.NET Core Web API that allows creation and magement of surveys with questions and responses.
+A C# ASP.NET Core Web API that allows creation and management of surveys with questions and responses.

 ---